galaxyproject/idc/README.md

 The resulting genome files and tool indices will be located in the directory specified in the `run_builder.sh` script in the environment variables set at the top.

-The three important files are:
+The two important files are:

 * `data_managers.yml`
 * `genomes.yml`